Client(s): United Nations Children's Fund

 Services: Assessment, Applied Technology, Monitoring, Evaluation, and Research, Technical Assistance, Training, Quality Assurance and Improvement, Capacity Development, Knowledge Management

-Technical Expertise: Family Planning & Reproductive Health, Health Systems Strengthening, Applied Technology, Maternal Health, Newborn and Child Health , Nutrition, Research, Monitoring, and Evaluation
+Technical Expertise: Applied Technology, Family Planning & Reproductive Health, Health Systems Strengthening, Maternal Health, Newborn and Child Health , Nutrition, Research, Monitoring, and Evaluation

 In Myanmar, midwives are the first line of skilled care for pregnant women/mothers, newborns, and children in the community.
 Improvement in reproductive, maternal, newborn, and child health (RMNCH) outcomes relies upon the ability of midwives to correctly counsel, provide service, follow-up, and refer urgent cases to higher levels of care.
 In settings where midwives and community health workers are families’ first contact with the health system, mHealth solutions have been shown to be a promising means to improving provider-client interactions.
-The recent opening and rapid expansion of mobile networks and services in Myanmar presents an important opportunity to leverage mobile platforms to contribute to improved health outcomes.